 As long as mistakes like this are isolated, they’re nothing to lose sleep over.
 However, if such things begin to occur on a regular basis, they’re likely an indication of larger issues in your organization.

 Continued errors show your prospects and customers that your organization doesn’t have itself together.
-This lack of attention to detail is also sign that your employees aren’t invested in the business.
-Neither of these are signals that you want to be putting out to potential partners.
+This lack of attention to detail is also a sign that your employees aren’t invested in the business.
+Neither of these are signals that you want to be putting out to potential partners or customers.

 Let’s take a look at some of the things I’m talking about: